-It is our policy to take all reasonable steps to manage the health and safety of those employees who drive on WDH business.
+It's our policy to take all reasonable steps to manage the health and safety of those colleagues who drive on Vico Homes business.
 This is to comply with our legal duties as an employer and to demonstrate that it has taken all reasonable steps to introduce safe systems of work.
-It is for this reason that our policy not only sets out our procedures on work related driving, but details what it expects from our employees; both in terms of complying with relevant legislation and our own standards.
+It's for this reason that our policy not only sets out our procedures on work related driving, but details what it expects from our colleagues; both in terms of complying with relevant legislation and our own standards.
 These cover a variety of areas including the documentation that we need to see from our own car drivers, as well as basic guidelines on driver health.

-Our Chief Executive is responsible for all health and safety of our employees and will make sure suitable and sufficient driver and fleet risks are addressed.
-This procedure is applicable to privately owned vehicles approved for use on WDH business.
-Where appropriate, this procedure is applicable to employees driving hired cars.
+Our Chief Executive is responsible for all health and safety of our colleagues and will make sure suitable and sufficient driver and fleet risks are addressed.

+This procedure is applicable to privately owned vehicles approved for use on Vico Homes business.
+Where appropriate, this procedure is applicable to colleagues driving hired cars.

-Further guidance can be obtained from the Driving at Work Owner Driver Policy, and the Fleet Driver Policy.
+Further guidance can be obtained from the Driver Policy - Owner Driver and the Fleet and Driving at Work Policy.